Drira22/Image_search_engine/README.md

    - Elasticsearch is used to index the extracted features from the images.
 It enables fast, scalable, and efficient searching by storing and querying the image feature vectors in a manner that allows for quick similarity searches.

 3. **Flask Web Interface**
-   - A simple yet effective frontend built using **Flask** that allows users to upload images or provide descriptions for querying similar images.
+   - A simple yet effective frontend built using **Flask** that allows users to upload images for querying similar images.
 It interacts with the backend to process the queries and display results in a user-friendly manner.

 4. **Docker**
    - Docker containers are used for packaging and deploying Elasticsearch and Kibana.
 This allows the application to be easily run and maintained across different environments with minimal setup.